yohannes/wlkthru/README.md

 4. Open Xcode's Preferences -> Accounts -> add your Apple ID
 5. In Xcode's project navigator, click Wlkthru on the very top and go to Targets list -> Wlkthru -> General -> Identity and add a word to the end of the entry in Bundle Identifier to make it unique.
 Also select your Apple ID in Signing -> Team
 6. Connect your iPhone and select it in Xcode's Product menu -> Destination
-7. Press CMD+R or Product -> Run to install Thoughtless
+7. Press CMD+R or Product -> Run to install Wlkthru

 ---